makrai/notes/jackendoff90-sem-struct.md

 ## 6.5 Conclusion

-* Each of the semantic classes investigated here is realized with a characteristic syntactic structure[, a canonical mapping ] to a standard syntactic argument structure + exceptions
+* Each of the semantic classes investigated here is realized with a characteristic syntactic structure[, a canonical mapping] to a standard syntactic argument structure + exceptions
   * contact typically are transitive
   * attachment typically appear with the preposition _to_
   * composition: _out of/from_ for Source and _into_ for Goal
-  * Cross-linguistic study is important here, of course: if the same apparently idiosyncratic fact appears in language after language, something is being missed.
-Conversely, if an apparently principled fact is violated in other languages, the principle must be questioned
+  * Cross-linguistic study is important here, of course:
+    * if the same apparently idiosyncratic fact appears in language after lang, something is being missed.
+Conversely,
+    * if an apparently principled fact is violated in other languages, the principle must be questioned

 # Chapter 7 The Action Tier and the Analysis of Causation 125